- What are Osgoode Library’s hours for Fall 2021?

 - Osgoode graduate students (Research Stream and Professional Development Stream) and York University graduate students

 - Osgoode Juris Doctor and York undergraduate students (as of August 31, 2020)

 Print titles available for curbside pickup include books only from the circulating collection.
+Reserve and Core Collection books are loanable for 24 hours only and must be picked up within 3 business days while on hold.
 Books requested from Osgoode’s collection must be picked up from and returned to Osgoode Hall Law School.
 The outdoor book return bin is located at the parking lot entrance of the building (southwest entrance).
 Do not return Osgoode books to Scott Library.

 When is Curbside Pickup Available?

 Hours of availability are subject to change without notice.
-Osgoode library remains closed during curbside pickup.
+Please follow the York University guidelines before coming to the campus.

 - Find your book in Omni

 - Click on “Curbside Request”* and complete the form: